Your Questions Answered: What Exercise Actually Does To Your Bust

 When Women Consider Breast Surgery After Weight Loss

 For women with large breasts who lose significant weight, the resulting changes can be dramatic.
-Overly large breasts may become deflated-looking, with lost volume in the upper portion while maintaining lower fullness—creating a shape some describe as "empty socks."
+Overly large breasts may become deflated-looking, with lost volume in the upper portion while maintaining lower fullness.

 This is when some women explore surgical options:

-- Breast lift (mastopexy) addresses sagging breasts by removing excess skin and repositioning the breast tissue higher on the chest.
-This doesn't change actual breast volume but dramatically changes appearance.
+- Breast lift (mastopexy) addresses sagging by removing excess skin and repositioning tissue higher on the chest wall.

-It's worth noting that board-certified plastic surgeons typically recommend patients reach and maintain their goal weight before undergoing breast surgery, since further weight fluctuations will affect surgical results.
+Board-certified plastic surgeons typically recommend that patients reach and maintain their goal weight before undergoing breast surgery, since further weight fluctuations will affect surgical results.

 The Female Body Transformation Reality: Managing Expectations About Breast Changes